 Attend an IYSSE meeting, event or rally and get involved

-No to war in Syria!
+No to war in the Middle East!
 For a new anti-war movement!

 There is no anti-war faction within the political establishment.
 The Trump administration is a government of militarism, authoritarianism and reaction.
 The Democrats have centered their criticism of Trump on the claim that he is too soft on Russia.
 Indeed, a major escalation of war in the Middle East and conflict with Russia is precisely what they have demanded.